Who is eligible for an assessment?

 The home energy assessment is a free visual inspection that determines the ways you use energy in your home.
 An energy advisor will collect information about your home’s energy use by taking a look at your heating system (e.g. furnace or boiler), cooling system (air conditioner), water heater and attic, if accessible.
 The energy advisor will then provide you with personalized recommendations identifying additional ways to save energy and money.
 During the assessment, the energy advisor may install the following energy-saving products:

-As part of the assessment for homeowners, ComEd offers two energy-efficient thermostat options; a programmable thermostat and a smart thermostat, sometimes referred to as a learning thermostat.
-You can use the comparison document to help you choose the right energy-efficient thermostat option for you.
+As part of the assessment for homeowners, ComEd offers three energy-efficient thermostat options; a programmable thermostat and two smart thermostats, sometimes referred to as a learning thermostat.
+Call 1-855-433-2700 to schedule your FREE assessment and to learn more about the thermostat options available.